Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

 where $\nabla_\xi^n f$ denotes the $n$-th order tensor derivative of $f$ with respect to $\xi$, and $(\xi^e - \xi_j)^n$ is the $n$-fold tensor product.
 The discrepancy between these candidate approximations and the ground truth label is then minimized

 where $\ell$ is an appropriate loss function.
-This formulation allows the function to seamlessly interpolate and extrapolate across the context space, drawing insights from known contexts to improve performance in novel situations.
+This formulation \rebut{is illustrated with \cref{fig:self_modulation}} in the finite-dimensional case; it allows the \replace{predictor}{model} to seamlessly \replace{interpolate and extrapolate across the context space}{draw insights from existing environments to approximate predictions in novel settings.}

-\paragraph{Finite dimensions.} The original CSM methodology \cite{nzoyem2024neural} proposes $\Xi \subset \mathbb{R}^{d_\xi}$.
-In that approach, the context is pre-processed by an optional context network, then concatenated to (a pre-processed) $x^e$ before feeding into a main neural network.
+A key advantage of CSM (and $i$CSM as described below) is \textbf{uncertainty estimation} \cite{nzoyem2025neural}.
+Upon training, we obtain multiple contexts in close proximity, allowing us to produce an ensemble of candidate predictions in order to ascertain the variance inherent in the task distribution through the learned contexts (see for example \cref{fig:ncf_faces_ind,fig:ncf_faces_ood}).
+That said, we acknowledge that not all functions can be approximated near $\xi^0 \in \Xi$ by Taylor expansion, as such guarantees are only valid for analytic functions within a prescribed radius of convergence $R>0$ \cite{cartan1995elementary}.
+In \cref{app:divergent_series}, we address the question of whether our power series in \cref{eq:candidate}, \replace{modulated}{regularized} through CSM, can recover discrepancies when the underlying parameters are farther apart than $R$.

+To improve the utility of the CSM mechanism and allow for more robust comparisons, two key extensions were developed and are described in the following sections.